Orvin - Champion Of Champions: World Premiere Reviews

 As well as Webb, who plays his bumbling fool with high level energy, Dominic Tighe's spitting, evil Prince Dedrick, Simon Eves' creepy, nasal-toned henchman Skeets and Anja Rodford's Ola stand out as stars of tomorrow.

-The Court Jester and television classic Blackadder for inspiration.
+There's barely anything at fault with this high quality production, which draws heavily on swashbuckling cinema, Danny Kaye's The Court Jester and television classic Blackadder for inspiration.
 Steven Markwick's musical direction, Sheila Carter's choreography, Christine Wall's costumes and Kath Geraghty's simple but effective lighting add several layers of icing to a very sweet cake.

 If this if the future of musical theatre, then that future looks extremely bright."